mcharper/nextlify/content/skillset.md

 lead1: >
   My background is full stack.
 But since starting to use React I've found I really enjoy working at the front end and prefer to do that for the time being.
 lead2: >
-    Since 2000 I've focussed on web development, mainly the Microsoft stack.
+    Since 2000 I've focused on web development, mainly the Microsoft stack.
 I prefer a polyglot approach to development.
 I believe different languages suit different problems.
 The variety also keeps me interested and curious.
 frontEnd:
   description: >
     I've been working on single page apps with a significant JavaScript component since 2000.